-After determination of the nature of disturbances likely to be encountered and assessment of the vessel’s inherent attributes, the next task in the design hierarchy for seakeeping is the scope for analysis of the vessel as a system in response to the same.
+After determination of the nature of disturbances likely to be encountered and assessing the vessel’s inherent attributes, the next task in the design hierarchy for seakeeping is the scope for analysis of the vessel as a system in response to the same.
 Lastly, we couple both the above to estimate the ship’s response in terms of its dynamics.

 Now the question arises, how do we carry out the prediction of the vessel’s response and quantify them to a given disturbance?
 The answer lies in a commonly used numerical operator known as Response Amplitude Operator (RAO).

-It varies for all different types of motion along the 6-degrees of freedom and hence, is strictly dependent on the intensity and physics of the incident disturbance and of course, the type, size and kind of vessel.
+It varies for all different types of motion along the 6 degrees of freedom and hence, is strictly dependent on the intensity and physics of the incident disturbance and, of course, the type, size and kind of vessel.

-At the peak, the encounter frequency matches with the natural frequency of the vessel, the condition of resonance, as touched briefly some time back.
+At the peak, the encounter frequency matches with the natural frequency of the vessel, the condition of resonance, as touched some time briefly back.

 These superimposed small wavelets negatively interfere with each other, thereby nullifying the net effect imposed on the vessel.
-Thus, the vessel tries to become equable again, the RAO value tending to zero.
+Thus, the ship tries to become equable again, the RAO value tending to zero.
 So, the modulus of a vessel’s response is simply proportional to the measure of RAO.